AuraFusion360: Augmented Unseen Region Alignment for Reference-based 360{\deg} Unbounded Scene Inpainting: Introduction

-As shown in~\cref{fig:motivation}, 360° unbounded scene inpainting faces several challenges.
-Per-frame approaches~\citep{spinnerf, wang2023inpaintnerf360} often suffer from multi-view inconsistencies and fail to leverage the full scene context.
-Reference-based methods~\citep{wang2024gscream, mirzaei2023reference, mirzaei2024reffusionreferenceadapteddiffusion} struggle with large viewpoint variations, relying on a fixed reference image, which limits their ability to maintain consistency when rendering from different angles, often leading to artifacts or hallucinated content in the inpainted regions.
+Several critical challenges in 360° unbounded scene inpainting motivated our approach (\cref{fig:motivation}).
+Existing methods~\cite{spinnerf, wang2024gscream, mirzaei2023reference, mirzaei2024reffusionreferenceadapteddiffusion}, effective for forward-facing scenes, struggle with extreme viewpoint changes in 360° scenes, resulting in inconsistencies and artifacts.
+Recent approaches like Gaussian Grouping~\citep{ye2023gaussian} effectively propagate semantic information for object removal, but their reliance on a text-based tracker~\cite{cheng2023tracking} often causes misidentified unseen regions, leading to inaccurate reconstructions.

-Recent methods like Gaussian Grouping~\citep{ye2023gaussian} excel at propagating semantic information to individual Gaussians, enabling effective object removal using Gaussian Splatting.
-However, their reliance on a text-based video tracker~\citep{cheng2023tracking} for detecting unseen regions is a major limitation.
-The tracker often misidentifies regions, leading to incorrect inpainting and inaccurate scene reconstructions.
-To address these challenges, we propose a unified pipeline for 360° unbounded scene inpainting, leveraging Gaussian Splatting as a 3D representation for object removal, depth-aware unseen region detection, and multi-view consistent inpainting.
-Inspired by Gaussian Grouping~\citep{ye2023gaussian}, our approach integrates object-masked attributes into each Gaussian for precise removal while preserving scene information.
-Beyond object removal, we ensure reliable inpainting by first reconstructing unseen regions before applying reference-guided inpainting.
-Unlike previous methods that directly apply an inpainter, leading to multi-view inconsistencies, we introduce Adaptive Guided Depth Diffusion (AGDD) to unproject geometrically aligned points from the reference view into unseen regions.
-These points serve two purposes: (1) provide structured initialization for Gaussians and (2) generate inpainted RGB guidance via SDEdit~\cite{meng2022sdedit}, ensuring consistency before fine-tuning.
-Refining the Gaussians with these consistent RGBs results in a coherent, high-quality restoration of 360° scenes.
+To address these challenges, we propose a unified pipeline for 360° unbounded scene inpainting using Gaussian Splatting for object removal, depth-aware unseen region detection, and multi-view consistent inpainting.
+Inspired by Gaussian Grouping~\cite{ye2023gaussian}, our method integrates object-masked attributes into Gaussians for precise removal and reconstructs unseen regions before applying reference-guided inpainting.
+Unlike methods that directly apply inpainters, causing inconsistencies, we develop Adaptive Guided Depth Diffusion (AGDD) to unproject aligned points from the reference view into unseen regions.
+These points (1) initialize Gaussians and (2) guide inpainted RGB generation via SDEdit~\cite{meng2022sdedit}, ensuring coherent, high-quality 360° scene restoration.